Haram Township, Bottineau County, North Dakota

 Haram Township is a civil township in Bottineau County in the U.S. state of North Dakota.
 As of the 2000 census, its population was 85.

 History

 Haram Township was organized in 1910 from Mountain View School Township in 1910.
 The 1910 Census recorded a population of 424 in the township.

-Early Norwegian settlers in the area named the township after Haram, Norway.
+Early Norwegian settlers in the area named the township after Haram Municipality in Norway.